Ezku/equanimous-tribble/content/1-introduction/2-research-problem.md

 > **TRQ2:** How does the use of a kanban system support continuous improvement in the context of lean software development?

-> **TRQ3:** How can we describe continuous improvement in practice in terms of activity theory?
+> **TRQ3:** How can activity theory be used to observe continuous improvement in practice?

 Taking the case study in hand we are likely to face a daily quite unlike what is described in the literature.
 Question *TRQ1* aims at setting a point of comparison which we can take to reflect on the qualities of the daily that we will be observing.
 With *TRQ2* we probe the role of kanban systems within the context of lean and relate it to the lean principle of continuous improvement.
 Detaching ourselves from the bounds of the agile and lean discourses we find a language for describing the social process we're observing by discovering an activity theoretical perspective in *TRQ3*.